 A Review of Brenda Shaughnessy’s So Much Synth

-This review first appeared on Fourth & Sycamore.
-Though CDs were the primary media in music sales by the time I was a teenager, I am old… Read more “A Review of Brenda Shaughnessy’s So Much Synth”
+Though CDs were the primary media in music sales by the time I was a teenager, I am old enough to have enjoyed the tail end of… Read more “A Review of Brenda Shaughnessy’s So Much Synth”

 A Review of Angela Palm’s Riverine

-This review first appeared on Fourth & Sycamore.
-Angela Palm grew up in the middle of nowhere, and only someone else who grew up in the middle… Read more “A Review of Angela Palm’s Riverine”
+Angela Palm grew up in the middle of nowhere, and only someone else who grew up in the middle of nowhere can really understand what that means.… Read more “A Review of Angela Palm’s Riverine”